liu-q16/liu-q16.github.io/_publications/kmerforest.md

 ---
-title:"A Sequence-based Method to Predict the Impact of Regulatory Variants Using Random Forest"
+title: "A Sequence-based Method to Predict the Impact of Regulatory Variants Using Random Forest"
 collection: publications
 permalink: /publications/kmerforest
 venue: "BMC Systems Biology"